-The resulting staging crafted during the second workshop was shown at the Piccolo Teatro in Milan, Italy during the OUTIS Tramedautore festival on Saturday, September 17, 2016.
-Gianluca Iumiento worked as the project’s dramaturg during our time in Milan.
+The resulting staging crafted during the second workshop was shown at the Piccolo Teatro in Milan, Italy, during the OUTIS Tramedautore festival on Saturday the 17th, September 2016.
+Gianluca Iumiento worked as the project's dramaturg during our time in Milan.

 The show was followed by a debate between the Italian author Gian Maria Cervo, the artists involved, and the audience about Polyvocality and Hybrid Plays.
 This debate was moderated by Gianluca Iumiento.

 The third Hybrid Plays project was "Da Saltet ikke var den eneste krystallen," rewritten by Joele Anastasi based on Jesper Halle's play Lille Skogen.
 The text was adapted from the original Italian into Norwegian by Nelly Winterhalder.

 The show took place in Oslo at KHiO in October and was directed by Nelly Winterhalder, with actors Maria Omarsdottir Austgulen, Kim Jøran Olsen, Eva Ragnhild Jørgensen Tysse, Ragnhild Meling Enoksen, Leo Magnus de la Nuez, and Kristine Cornelie Margrete Hartgen.